 Contributing Editor Jennifer M. Dean earned an M.A. in poetry from the University of Nebraska-Lincoln and an M.F.A. in creative nonfiction from California State University-Fresno.
 Her work has most recently appeared in Crazyhorse, Midwestern Gothic, Poetry Quarterly, Off the Coast, and elsewhere.
 Jennifer adjuncts at Fresno City College and has three dogs whom she accidentally taught to spell 'bath' and 'walk'.
 She is currently working on her first essay collection.

-Contributing Editor Micah McCrary is a contributor to Bookslut.
-His essays, reviews, and translations have appeared in Brevity, the Los Angeles Review of Books, MAKE, Third Coast, and Midwestern Gothic, among other publications.
-He co-edits con•text, is a doctoral student in English at Ohio University, and holds an MFA in Nonfiction from Columbia College Chicago.
-His manuscript, Island in the City, was a finalist in the Cleveland State University Poetry Center 2015 Essay Collection Competition.
+Contributing Editor Micah McCrary is the author of Island in the City (forthcoming, University of Nebraska) and a contributor to the Los Angeles Review of Books.
+His essays, reviews, and translations have also appeared in Essay Daily, Brevity, Third Coast, and Midwestern Gothic, among other publications.
+He co-edits con•text, is an assistant editor at Hotel Amerika, and a contributing editor at Assay: A Journal of Nonfiction Studies.
+A doctoral student in English at Ohio University, he holds an MFA in Nonfiction from Columbia College Chicago.

 Assistant Editor Nicholas Nelson has a BA in English Writing and a minor in German from Concordia College.
 His work has appeared in Mangrove Literary Journal, AfterWork, Djembe, Polaris, and The Allegheny Review.
 Nelson's project on the Best American Essay series is hosted by Assay and can be found here.